hpcleuven/VscDocumentation/source/access/access_using_mobaxterm.rst

 ============

 .. tab-set::
+   :sync-group: vsc-sites

    .. tab-item:: KU Leuven
+      :sync: kuluh

-      To access KU Leuven clusters, only an approved :ref:`VSC account <access>` is needed.
+      To access KU Leuven clusters, only an approved :ref:`VSC account<access>` is needed.

-   .. tab-item:: UGent, VUB, UAntwerpen
+   .. tab-item:: UAntwerpen
+      :sync: ua

+      To access clusters hosted at these sites, you need a :ref:`public/private key pair <create key pair>` of which the public key needs to be :ref:`uploaded via the VSC account page <upload public key>`.

+   .. tab-item:: UGent
+      :sync: ug

+      To access clusters hosted at these sites, you need a :ref:`public/private key pair <create key pair>` of which the public key needs to be :ref:`uploaded via the VSC account page <upload public key>`.

+   .. tab-item:: VUB
+      :sync: vub

       To access clusters hosted at these sites, you need a :ref:`public/private key pair <create key pair>` of which the public key